-(a) with a contract of employment, a contractual obligation to work for at least $37\frac{1}{2}$ hours per normal working week, or

-(b) without a contract of employment (which is only relevant in the context of Golden Hello payments), an equivalent working commitment of at least $37\frac{1}{2}$ hours per normal working week,

-"General Practitioner" means a medical practitioner whose name is included in the General Practitioner Register kept by the General Medical Council.

-"GMS contract" means a general medical services contract under section 17J of the 1978 Act.

-"GMS contractor" means a contractor who provides primary medical services under a GMS contract.

-"GP performer" means a general practitioner-

-- a) whose name is included in a medical performers' list of a Health Board; and - b) who performs medical services under a GMS contract, and who is - i. himself a GMS contractor (i.e. a sole practitioner); or - ii. an employee of, a partner in, a member of, or a shareholder in the contractor.

-"GP provider" means a GP who is-

-- a) himself a GMS contractor (i.e. a sole practitioner); - b) a partner in a partnership or limited liability partnership that is a GMS contractor; - c) a shareholder in a company limited by shares that is a GMS contractor; or - d) a member in a company that is a GMS contractor.

-"GP registrar" has the same meaning as in regulation 2 of the National Health Service (Primary Medical Services Performers Lists) (Scotland) Regulations 2004. ("the Performers List Regulations")
+- "general practitioner" means a medical practitioner whose name is included in the General Practitioner Register kept by the General Medical Council; - "GMS contract" means a general medical services contract under section 17J of the 1978 Act: - "GMS contractor" means a contractor who provides primary medical services under a GMS contract; - "GP performer" means a general practitioner - a) whose name is included in a medical performers' list of a Health Board; and - b) who performs medical services under a GMS contract, and who is - i. himself a GMS contractor (i.e. a sole practitioner); or - ii. an employee of, a partner in, a member of, or a shareholder in the contractor; - "GP provider" means a GP who is - a) himself a GMS contractor (i.e. a sole practitioner); - b) a partner in a partnership or limited liability partnership that is a GMS contractor; - c) a shareholder in a company limited by shares that is a GMS contractor; or - d) a member in a company that is a GMS contractor; - "GP registrar" has the same meaning as in regulation 2 of the National Health Service (Primary Medical Services Performers Lists) (Scotland) Regulations 2004. ("the Performers List Regulations"); - "HBPMS contract" means an arrangement between a Health Board and a person under section 2C(2) of the 1978 Act for the provision of primary medical services, but does not include: - a) a GMS contract;

-"Health Board's cut-off date for calculating quarterly payments" means the date in the final month of a quarter, determined by a Health Board, after which it is not in a position to accept new data in respect of payments to be made at the end of that quarter.

-"Income and Expenses Guarantee" is to be construed in accordance with paragraph 3.1.

-"Income and Expenses Guarantee "Monthly Payment" is to be construed in accordance with paragraph 3.8.

-"Initial Global Sum Monthly Payment" is to be construed in accordance with paragraphs 2.4 and 2.9.

-"Medical Performers List" is to be construed in accordance with regulation 4(1) of the Performers List Regulations.

-"Money Purchase Additional Voluntary Contributions Provider" is an "authorised provider" as defined in section 10(6) of the Superannuation Act 1972.

-"Money Purchase Additional Voluntary Contributions" means voluntary contributions made by a member of an occupational pension scheme over and above his or her normal contributions.

-"NHS Pension Scheme Regulations" means the National Health Service Superannuation Scheme (Scotland) Regulations 1995, as amended.
+b) a PMS agreement; or